Dangerous asbestos exposure claims probed in Crediton

 Resident Peter Bearder said: "The council didn't even inform us this work was taking place and that we should keep our windows shut.

 "After discussing this with various asbestos managers they have informed me that the manner it was removed was totally out of order.
-It was wrong."'Apologise for concerns'
+It was wrong."

 Nick Sanderson, head of housing at the council, said: "We are taking this matter seriously.